robwatsongtr/lc-tracking-system/README.md

 The app also serves a simple **Jinja2-based UI** for browsing, searching and managing your problem history.

-A cool feature is a randomizer that can randomly give you problems from your databse to re-solve, because that's an important way to get better.
+There is a randomizer that can randomly give you problems from your databse to re-solve, because that's an important way to get better.

 ## Features